sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > [!NOTE]
 > This policy requires reboot to take effect.

-<p style="margin-left: 20px">Allows IT Admins to configure Start by hiding recently added apps.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows IT Admins to configure Start by hiding recently added apps.

 <p style="margin-left: 20px">The following list shows the supported values: